ucdavis/FairMLCourse/Blog.md

 BTW, I anticipate having a total of 3 or 4 Homework assignments, including the one due today.
 Note too the Term Project, which we will have as planned, independent of what we do regarding Quizzes.
-The Homework assignments will be the same, again regardless of what we do on the Quizzes.
+The Homework assignments will be the same, again regardless of what we decide on the Quizzes.

 Here is a preview of Homework 2 (tentative):